ES Finance and Administration Relief Training Program

 Successful applicants must obtain a Check under the ‘employment category’.

 If you are successful in applying for the training, a Criminal Records Check will also be required (details will be provided on acceptance) before commencing work experience.
 The Department of Education & Training will NOT accept any Commonwealth or State police clearance of a generic nature e.g. Victorian Police Certificate.
 You will be required to pay for the cost of the criminal records check.

 For further details on this program, please contact:

-The BMV Mentoring Program is proudly supported by Bank Australia and is designed for current Business Managers and people aspiring to the position of Business Manager.
-The program addresses important issues such as leadership and succession planning using high quality presenters.
+The BMV Mentoring Program is designed for current Business Managers and people aspiring to the position of Business Manager.
+The program addresses important issues such as leadership and succession planning using high-quality presenters.

 WHAT IS MENTORING?